Snesi/mpwarfwk-sample-app/README.md

 Views should all go in the views folder.
 There are some error templates included, but they should be modified.

+Only two template engines are supported, Twig and Smarty.

 ## Environment configuration

 All environment configuration in development and in production should go in the .env file.